demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 > touch src/wheel/middleware/core.clj
 ```

 The messages from OMS are XML encoded.
 So, the handler has to validate it against a [XML schema](https://en.wikipedia.org/wiki/XML_Schema_(W3C)).
 If it valid, then it has to be parsed to a clojure data structure (sequence of maps).

-This parsed data structure is also validated but this time using clojure.spec to make sure that the message is a processable one.
-If the validation fails, we'll be returning the `parsing-failed` events.
+This parsed data structure is also needs to be validated using clojure.spec to make sure that the message is a processable one.
+If the validation fails in either one of this, we'll be returning the `parsing-failed` event.

 ```clojure
 (ns wheel.middleware.core